-Table 1: List of Applicable Documents TABLE 2: LIST OF REFERENCED DOCUMENTS TABLE 3 THE AVHRR/3 CHANNELS AND THEIR APPROXIMATE SPECTRAL POSITIONS ON NOAA 15, 16 AND 17 (SMALL DEVIATIONS IN THE SPECTRAL RESPONSE DO OCCUR BETWEEN DIFFERENT NOAA SATELLITES)12 TABLE 4: NAMES AND SPECTRAL SPECIFICATIONS OF MODIS CHANNELS, USED SO FAR.
-A NEW SPECTRAL RANGE (COMPARED TO THE PREVIOUSLY USED AVHRR CHANNELS) IS INTRODUCED BY THE USE OF CHANNEL 2912 TABLE 5: NAMES AND SPECTRAL SPECIFICATIONS OF MERSI-2 CHANNELS, AS PLANNED TO USE (TBD01)12 TABLE 6: NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS, USED SO FAR.
-A NEW SPECTRAL RANGE (COMPARED TO THE PREVIOUSLY USED AVHRR CHANNELS) IS INTRODUCED BY THE USE OF CHANNEL M14, BUT THE VIIRS CHANNELS ARE SIMILAR TO THOSE USED FOR MODIS TABLE 7 NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS, WHEN USING A COMBINATION OF I-BAND AND M-BAND CHANNELS 13 TABLE 8 ACCURACY REQUIREMENTS FOR CLOUD TYPE TABLE 9 DESCRIPTION OF THE FEATURES USED FOR THRESHOLD TESTS TABLE 10 THE THRESHOLDING OF SEMI-TRANSPARENT CIRRUS, OPAQUE AND FRACTIONAL CLOUDS OVER ALL SURFACES.
+TABLE 1: LIST OF APPLICABLE DOCUMENTS 9 TABLE 2: LIST OF REFERENCED DOCUMENTS 9 TABLE 3 NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/3 CHANNELS 13 TABLE 4 NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/2CHANNELS 13 TABLE 5 NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/1CHANNELS 13 TABLE 6: NAMES AND SPECTRAL SPECIFICATIONS OF MODIS CHANNELS, USED SO FAR.
+TABLE 7: NAMES AND SPECTRAL SPECIFICATIONS OF MERSI-2 CHANNELS TABLE 8: NAMES AND SPECTRAL SPECIFICATIONS OF METIMAGE CHANNELS) TABLE 9: NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS.
+TABLE 10 NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS, WHEN USING A COMBINATION OF I-BANI AND M-BAND CHANNELS TABLE 11 ACCURACY REQUIREMENTS FOR CLOUD TYPE 14 TABLE 12 DESCRIPTION OF THE FEATURES USED FOR THRESHOLD TESTS.
+18 TABLE 13 THE THRESHOLDING OF SEMI-TRANSPARENT CIRRUS, OPAQUE AND FRACTIONAL CLOUDS OVER ALL SURFACES.
 "O" STANDS FOR OFFSET, AND IS EITHER A TRUE CONSTANT OFFSET OR LINEARLY VARYING IN THE SECANT OF THE SATELLITE ZENITH ANGLE.
-EACH TABLE ROW CORRESPONDS TO AN ELSEIF CLAUSE, SO THAT IN ADDITION TO THE TEST REQUIREMENTS LISTED IN ONE ROW THE PREVIOUS TESTS SHOULD HAVE FAILED IF THE CLASSIFICATION SHOULD EVEN BE CONSIDERED.
-19 TABLE 11 THE THRESHOLD OFFSETS USED IN DETECTION OF SEMI-TRANSPARENT CIRRUS AND FRACTIONAL WATER CLOUDS OVER LAND AND SEA.
-SEC STANDS FOR THE SECANT OF THE SATELLITE ZENITH ANGLE: 1/COS($ heta$ sat) TABLE 12 OVERVIEW OF PPS AND CALIOP CLOUD TYPE MATCHES THAT ARE CONSIDERED TO BE CORRECT (MARKED WITH X).
-TABLE 13 POD AND FAR SCORES FOR THE THREE DIFFERENT CLOUD CATEGORIES, FROM VALIDATION OF ONE S- NPP ORBIT FROM 2015 TABLE 14 ACCURACY REQUIREMENTS FOR CLOUD TYPE TABLE 15 COMPARISON OF PPS VERSION 2014 AND VERSION 2018.
-NOTICE THAT LESS MEDIUM AND HIGH CLOUDS (ESPECIALLY TRANSPARENT ONES) ARE MISCLASSIFIED AS LOW OR FRACTIONAL IN VERSION 2018.
-NOTICE ALSO THAT LESS LOW CLOUDS ARE CLASSED AS CIRRUS.
-LOW CLOUDS ARE GENERALLY NOW BETTER CLASSED AS LOW.
-BUT FOR THE CALIOP TYPE LOW BROKEN CUMULUS SOME MORE CLOUDS ARE NOW CLASSED AS MEDIUM OR HIGH LEVEL CLOUDS.
-THE DIFFERENCE IN NUMBER OF PIXELS (N) IS BECAUSE OF THE HIGHER POD CLOUDY OF THE V2018 CLOUDMASK TABLE 16 THE CHANNELS AND THEIR APPROXIMATE SPECTRAL POSITIONS.
-MANDATORY CHANNELS AND THOSE WHICH ARE NOT YET USED ARE SPECIFIED TABLE 17 MAIN OUTPUT KEY TABLE 17 WARN COTT OF RET TABLE 19 MULTI-LAYER FLAG TABLE 17 WOULT ENTER LENG.
-FIGURE 1 CLOUD TYPE PROCESSING AS PERFORMED WITHIN THE PPS FIGURE 2 EXAMPLES OF THE T11T12 THRESHOLDS USED FOR SEMI-TRANSPARENT CLOUDS DISTINCTION.
+EACH TABLE ROW CORRESPONDS TO AN ELSEIF CLAUSE, SO ) THAT IN ADDITION TO THE TEST REQUIREMENTS LISTED IN ONE ROW THE PREVIOUS TESTS SHOULD HAVE FAILED IF THE CLASSIFICATION SHOULD EVEN BE CONSIDERED.
+20 TABLE 14 THE THRESHOLD OFFSETS USED IN DETECTION OF SEMI-TRANSPARENT CIRRUS AND FRACTIONAL WATE R CLOUDS OVER LAND AND SEA.
+SEC STANDS FOR THE SECANT OF THE SATELLITE ZENITH ANGLE: 1/COS( $ heta$ sa (T · 21 TABLE 15 THE CHANNELS AND THEIR APPROXIMATE SPECTRAL POSITIONS.
+MANDATORY CHANNELS AND THOSE WHICH ARE NOT YET USED ARE SPECIFIED.
+TABLE 16 MAIN OUTPUT KEY TABLE 17 STATUS FLAGS TABLE 18 MULTI-LAYER FLAG 29

+FIGURE 1 SHOWING PPS CT APPLIED TO SIMULATED EPS-SG-A DATA (2007-09-12 09:08UTC).
+NOTE THAT DA ATA ARE SIMULATED 12 FIGURE 2 CLOUD TYPE PROCESSING AS PERFORMED WITHIN THE PPS.
+17 FIGURE 3 EXAMPLES OF THE T11T12 THRESHOLDS USED FOR SEMI-TRANSPARENT CLOUDS DISTINCTION.
 THE THRESHOLDS ARE DISPLAYED AS A FUNCTION OF SATELLITE ZENITH ANGLE.
-THE PANEL TO THE LEFT SHOWS THE THRESHOLDS USED FOR AN INTEGRATED WATER VAPOUR CONTENT OF 25 KG/M 2 AND SURFACE TEMPERATURE OF 290K, AND THE THRESHOLDS TO THE RIGHT ARE VALID FOR 10 KG/M 2 AND 270K.
-THE RED CURVES (DIFFICULT TO SEE AS THEY ARE ALMOST EXACTLY COINCIDING WITH THE BLUE ONES FOR THIS EXAMPLE) ARE THE CLOUD FREE THRESHOLDS $(O{T11T12(OPAQUE)})$, AND THE BLUE ONES ARE FOR THE THIN CIRRUS SEPARATION.
-THE DASH-DOTTED IS FOR THE THICK CIRRUS ($O{T11T12(THICK)}$) AND IS EQUAL TO THE CLOUD FREE THRESHOLD.
-THE DASHED CURVES ARE FOR THE THIN CIRRUS $(O{T11T12(THINC)})$, AND THE FULL BLUE CURVES ARE FOR THE VERY THIN CIRRUS CLOUDS $(O{T11T12(VeryThin)})$ FIGURE 3 EXAMPLE OF CLOUD TYPE IMAGE DISPLAY USING A DEDICATED PPS IMAGE VIEWER DEVELOPED AT SMHI.
-TO THE RIGHT A CLOSE UP RGB IMAGE USING CHANNELS 11 UM 12 UM AND 3.7 UM.
-TO THE LEFT THE CORRESPONDING CLOUD TYPE.
-INSTRUMENT MODIS ON SATTELITE EOS-AQUA 2010-01-14 00:05UTC32
+THE PANEL TO THE LEFT SHO WS THE THRESHOLDS USED FOR AN INTEGRATED WATER VAPOUR CONTENT OF $25~{ m kG/m^2}$ and surface TEMPERATURE OF 290K, AND THE THRESHOLDS TO THE RIGHT ARE VALID FOR $10 \text{ kg/m}^2$ and $270 \text{K}$ .
+The RED CURVES (DIFFICULT TO SEE AS THEY ARE ALMOST EXACTLY COINCIDING WITH THE BLUE ONES FOR THIS EXAMPLE) ARE THE CLOUD FREE THRESHOLDS $(O{T11T12(opaque)})$ , and the blue ones are for the thin CIRRUS SEPARATION.
+THE DASH-DOTTED IS FOR THE THICK CIRRUS $(O{T11T12(THICK)})$ and is equal to the CLOUD FREE THRESHOLD.
+THE DASHED CURVES ARE FOR THE THIN CIRRUS ( $O{T11T12(THIN)}$ ), and the full b LUE CURVES ARE FOR THE VERY THIN CIRRUS CLOUDS $(O{T11T12(VERYTHIN)})$ .
+22 FIGURE 4 EXAMPLE OF CLOUD TYPE IMAGE DISPLAY USING A DEDICATED PPS IMAGE VIEWER DEVELOPED AT SMHI.
+TO THE RIGHT A CLOSE UP RGB IMAGE USING CHANNELS 11UM 12UM AND 3.7UM.
+TO THE LEFT T ΉE CORRESPONDING CLOUD TYPE.
+INSTRUMENT MODIS ON SATTELITE EOS-AQUA 2010-01-14 00:05UTC.
+30

-Code:NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudType Issue: 2.1 Date: 13 December 2018 File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CloudType_v2_1 Page: 6/34